xxdydx/tp/docs/DeveloperGuide.md

       Use case ends.

 * 8a.
-Duplicate contact detected (same phone or email).
+Duplicate contact detected (same phone number).

     * 8a1.
 KnotBook shows error: "This contact already exists."